 You will receive a No Pass grade if your hours are not completed by the end of the semester.
 Please check with your employer before applying for this program to confirm that you will be able to work the hours required for the units you request.

 You must notify the ASBT Division office immediately.
-We may be able to offer assistance.

 No. If there is a hold in your MyDelta due to unpaid fees or registration issues, you must first clear these issues before you can apply for OWE.